All Episodes

 Okay.

-Yeah, I have that uh newspaper story here.
+Yeah, I have that newspaper story here.

-Chicago mayor Richard Daly says Dick Durbin should apologize for comments comparing American interrogators at Gitmo to Nazis.
+Chicago Mayor Richard Daly says Dick Durbin should apologize for comments comparing American interrogators at Gitmo to Nazis.

-Uh Daly also says that it's a disgrace to accuse military men and women of such conduct.
+Daly also says that it's a disgrace to accuse military men and women of such conduct.

-Uh that the Daly doesn't really know what he's saying because he's been hearing about this from a bunch of right wingers.
+Daly doesn't really know what he's saying because he's been hearing about this from a bunch of right-wingers, that that's not really what Durbin said.

 Look at how bad it's gotten.